DevBehindYou/DevBehindYou/README.md

-- 👋 Hi, I’m @DevBehindYou

-- Welcome to my GitHub profile!
-I'm a dedicated Android & iOS app developer with expertise in Flutter and a growing interest in data analysis.

-## 🌱 I’m currently learning
+# 👋 Hey there, I'm DevBehindYou

+I build things with **Flutter**, explore patterns in **data**, and break the internet (sometimes) with **web experiments**.

+---

+## 🚧 What I'm Learning Right Now

-- Building beautiful and responsive apps with Flutter
+- Building polished mobile UIs with **Flutter**
-- Exploring data analysis and machine learning using Python
-- Crafting web experiences with HTML, CSS, and JavaScript
+- Playing with data and models in **Python**

-## 💞️ I’m looking to collaborate on
-- Flutter projects for mobile app development
-- Data science projects for real-world problem-solving
+- Bringing ideas to life using **HTML, CSS, JS**

+---

+## 🤝 Let’s Work Together If You’re Into

+- Flutter-based mobile apps that don’t look like clones
+- Real-world **data projects** that ask better questions
-- Web development initiatives, especially those with a creative twist
+- Web ideas with just the right amount of weird

+---

-## 📫 How to reach me
+## 📫 You Can Reach Me At

-- Email: devbehindyou@gmail.com
+- 📧 **devbehindyou@gmail.com**
-- Feel free to connect with me!
-Whether you want to chat about Flutter, data analysis, web development, or anything else tech-related, I’m happy to help and always up for a conversation.
+- Or just drop a message if you're into Flutter, data, or just want to geek out

+---

+> *Code is better when shared.
+Let's build something cool together.*